I might be wrong - but...

 https://www.theguardian.com/us-news/2026/mar/10/ice-crackdown-immigrant-truck-drivers

 https://calculator.academy/oil-to-gas-price-calculator/ - put in $60, then $120.
 Add fifty cents for diesel.
-Now put in $200 which is where we’ll be in four to six weeks (optimistically) if this goes on.
+Now put in $200 which is where we could be in four to six weeks (optimistically) if this goes on.

 https://www.livescience.com/technology/artificial-intelligence/humans-are-being-replaced-by-machines-in-the-food-supply-chain-and-its-leading-to-truckloads-of-waste